Note: the technique list is not complete or accurate, this is intentional.

 When the rank of judan (10th degree) has been attained the instructor Wappan is replaced with the blue-on-orange Wappan.

 After reaching Juda/10th level black belt one is considered a Master teacher.
-One should not get to caught up in this idea of master and should have a childs mind.
+One should not get too caught up in this idea of master and should have a child's mind.
 It is largely a title and does not suggest your training is done.
-The only true master is Dr. Masaaki Hatsumi and it is important to remember he still trains as well.
-A real martial artists work is never done and this attitude learned early on will allow you to progress and save you a lot of heartache.
+The only true master is Dr. Masaaki Hatsumi, and it is important to remember he still trains as well.
+A real martial artist's work is never done, and this attitude learned early on will allow you to progress and save you a lot of heartache.
 A martial artists life is one of pain and enduring, as well as love and loss.
-Never take ownership of things to tightly for you are already attached to everything so dont be afraid to let go.
+Never take ownership of things to tightly for you are already attached to everything so don't be afraid to let go.

-There are 5 honorary ranks that can only be recieved from Hatumi Sensei after reaching Judan (10th level black belt)… These levels are also directly corralated with a theme of the five elements and lat out as followed.
+There are 5 honorary ranks that can only be received from Hatumi Sensei after reaching Judan (10th level black belt) … These levels are also directly correlated with a theme of the five elements and laid out as follows.

 11th dan – Chi Earth 1 gold star

 12th dan – Sui Water 2 gold stars

 13th dan – Ka Fire 3 gold stars

 14th dan – Fu Wind 4 gold stars

 15th dan – Ku Void or ethereal 5 gold stars

 The gold-on-red Wappan is worn only by Dr. Masaaki Hatsumi, the Soke (Family Head) of the International Bujinkan Dojo.